Tuesday, September 8

 guests to pack their own food and choose to eat before or after the lunch rush.
 Or to ski down to the base and eat their lunch in their car when they can.

 RENTAL & RETAIL SHOPS

-Like lodges, and lifts, face masks or face coverings will be required in all of our retail and rental shops.
+A non-medical face mask will be required in all of our retail and rental shops.
 We will have markers in place to assist with social distancing.

 We will continue to rent out skis, snowboards, boots, bindings, poles, and helmets.
 All rental equipment will be disinfected between each guest.

 The Sunshine Ski and Snowboard School is open and operating with best practices and certain restrictions in place.

 All of our Sunshine Pros will be expected and required to wear a mask or face covering while teaching, except when they are moving on their skis or snowboard.
 When addressing the clients, all instructors will be required to maintain 2 meters/ 6-feet of social distancing.
 For winter 2020/21, Sunshine instructors will not be allowed to join students for lunch.

 All Sunshine Ski and Snowboard School Clients will also be required to wear face coverings.